-Allie Weber, 13, lives in South Dakota.
-Allie is a MythBuster on the Discovery Science Channel show, MythBusters Jr. hosted by Adam Savage.
+Allie Weber, 14, lives in South Dakota.
+Allie was a MythBuster on the Discovery Science Channel show, MythBusters Jr. hosted by Adam Savage.
 Allie was cast on the show because she is known as a maker, inventor, and builder.
 Allie produces and hosts her own YouTube channel “Tech-nic-Allie Speaking” where she builds amazing things, shows her inventions, and gives reviews of tech-toys.
 Her YouTube show seeks to entertain, help kids get into STEAM, and to show how to build your own dreams.

 Through her work Allie seeks to inspire other kids in Science, Technology, Engineering, Arts and Math.
 Because of this, in 2017 Allie was listed in the “21 under 21” girls who are changing the world by Teen Vogue Magazine.